Services: Food and Beverage Design and Development

 4. Pricing and margin management:

-Agree hero products, items that ‘set the scene’
+Agree on hero products, items that ‘set the scene’

-Support the team with clear communication, preparation of critical path.
+Support the team with clear communication and preparation of the critical path.

 Clarify service execution – steps of service, payment procedures, quality

 6. Making money – support the team with financial targets and